 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current rhabdomyosarcoma treatments in order to improve patients’ comfort and quality of life.
 For children with rhabdomyosarcoma at a low risk of recurrence, research is focused on decreasing the side effects of treatment by decreasing the total dose of chemotherapy, limiting radiation therapy, and decreasing the total length of time in treatment.

 Higher-risk rhabdomyosarcoma.
 For children with higher risk or later stage disease, research is aimed at improving treatment outcome.
-An intermediate-risk study, started in 2006 and recently completed, tests whether the combination of irinotecan/vincristine, added to VAC chemotherapy, improves outcome.
+An intermediate-risk study, started in 2006 and recently completed (mid-2013), tested whether the combination of irinotecan/vincristine, added to VAC chemotherapy, improves outcome.
 This study also tested whether the early use of local radiation therapy could decrease local recurrences.
+Results are now being analyzed.
 A new European study is testing whether the addition of doxorubicin will improve survival.

 A recently completed COG study for metastatic rhabdomyosarcoma tested whether irinotecan, vincristine, and chemotherapy given every two weeks improves outcome.
-The results of this study are being analyzed.
+The early results of this study show that this combination therapy has the same amount of side effects during therapy as VAC used in prior studies for patients with high risk disease.
+The results also show that this therapy may improve survival for patients with embryonal disease.
+The longer term results are still being analyzed.

-Currently, a COG clinical trial is evaluating two new drugs: bevacizumab (Avastin; a drug that blocks blood vessel growth) and temsirolimus (Torisel; a new anti-cancer drug) each in combination with the chemotherapy drugs vinorelbine (Navelbine) and cyclophosphamide (Cytoxan, Clafen, Neosar) for children with rhabdomyosarcoma that has recurred after initial therapy.
+A COG clinical trial recently evaluated two new drugs: bevacizumab (Avastin; a drug that blocks blood vessel growth) and temsirolimus (Torisel; a new anti-cancer drug) each in combination with the chemotherapy drugs vinorelbine (Navelbine) and cyclophosphamide (Cytoxan, Clafen, Neosar) for children with rhabdomyosarcoma that has recurred after initial therapy.
 This clinical trial is studying which drug, if either, is better in combination with vinorelbine and cyclophosphamide.
-Learn more about targeted treatments .
+This ongoing clinical trial just completed enrollment, and early results show a greater response rate from tumors in patients who received temsirolims in combination with vinorelbine and cyclophosphamide.
+Additional studies are being planned to determine if this early improved response rate with this combination could lead to greater survival rates for patients with rhabdomyosarcoma.

 Tissue collection.
 All children with rhabdomyosarcoma are encouraged to enroll on the COG study D9902.
-This study collects tumor and bone marrow samples that are not needed for diagnosis so that scientists can learn more about the disease.
+This study collects tumor and bone marrow samples that are not needed for the child’s medical care, so that scientists can learn more about the disease.

 If you would like additional information about the latest areas of research regarding rhabdomyosarcoma, explore these related items that take you outside of this guide: